Can you sing better without tonsils? ( How? )

 A lot of singers think that they can sing better without tonsils, although this is true for most singers who have frequent swelling of the tonsils but in general, it shouldn’t really affect your voice.
 If you had a tonsillectomy and you found that your voice sounds a lot better than before, then getting rid of your tonsils was a good idea and odds are that your tonsils were limiting how good you can actually sound.

-Some singers do think that by removing their tonsils will make their voice sound a lot more powerful unless you have been diagnosed with tonsilitis, removing your tonsils will not make your voice more powerful.
-What it will do is to make you more prone to throat infections, if you want to make your voice more powerful, instead of removing your tonsils, read my article My singing voice is weak! ( What to do? ).
+Some singers do think that removing their tonsils will make their voice sound a lot more powerful unless you have been diagnosed with tonsilitis, removing your tonsils will not make your voice more powerful.
+What it will do is make you more prone to throat infections, if you want to make your voice more powerful, instead of removing your tonsils, read my article My singing voice is weak! ( What to do? ).

 Yes, in general when singers remove their tonsils they will find that their voice changes either getting higher or lower.
 This is fairly normal, as tonsils obstruct the way sound comes out of your throat and this will directly impact the way you will sound.
 In some cases where the singer has tonsillitis, they will find that all of a sudden their voice changes as there is nothing in the way to obstruct their airflow while singing or speaking.

 Now if you are thinking to remove your tonsils just so your voice gets higher, do not do it!
-There is no guarantee that your voice will get higher if you remove your tonsils, odds are that singers who have removed their tonsils and found that their voice got higher than they had almost all their lives somewhat swollen tonsils which obstructed their singing.
+There is no guarantee that your voice will get higher if you remove your tonsils, odds are that singers who have removed their tonsils and found that their voice got higher than they had almost all their lives had somewhat swollen tonsils which obstructed their singing.
 The problem is if you know that you have your tonsils frequently swollen that you have probably learned to sing with them, once they are removed you might not actually like your new voice.
 If you want to have a higher voice then check out my recent article How to make your voice higher permanently ( Fast & Easy ).

 There are some singers who have reported that their voice got actually deeper after tonsillectomy, in general, most of these singers are male singers who have a bass or baritone voice.
 This is the same case as before, as the swollen tonsils obstruct the airflow and will alter their sound.
 The problem is that a lot of singers jump on this bandwagon of removing their tonsils without any good reason, other than trying to be a better singer.